harshvardhaniimi/personal-website/content/blog/the-question-of-god/2023-02-01-meditation/index.md

 ---
 title: What happens when you meditate ten hours a day?
 subtitle: "Vipassana: The Art of Living"
+summary: "Between Dec 15 and 25 of 2022 I attended a meditation course called Vipassana.
+Vipassana is a Pali word that means 'seeing things as they are'.
+The course promised me to teach how to have a clear awareness of exactly what is happening as it happens.
+It is a form of mindfulness meditation."
 author: Harshvardhan
 date: '2023-02-01'
 slug: meditation